ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Specifying Endpoints {#endpointspec}

-The transport services API uses the Local Endpoint and Remote Endpoint Objects to refer to the endpoints of a transport connection.
+The transport services API uses the Local Endpoint and Remote Endpoint objects to refer to the endpoints of a transport connection.
 Endpoints can be created as either remote or local: